GameDistribution/gd-sdk-flash-bridge/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/GameDistribution/TUNNL-SDK/blob/master/LICENSE)

-# Gamedistribution.com Flash SDK Loader
+# Gamedistribution.com Flash SDK bridge
-This is the documentation of the "Flash SDK Loader" project.
+This is the documentation of the "Flash SDK bridge" project.
 This SDK is used to inject the HTML5 SDK when using the Flash SDK.

 ## Repository
 The SDK is maintained on a public github repository.